 I'm so capable in every other area.
 Why is this the thing that's flooring me?

 Those thoughts aren't signs of weakness.
-They're exactly what happens when your brain is trying to process something that didn't give it a clean ending.
-This course explains why - and what to do when it hits.
+They're what happens when your brain is trying to process something that never felt fully resolved.

 When a relationship is consistent - even if it ends painfully - your brain has a story it can eventually work with.
 A clear enough understanding of what happened, why it ended, what it was.
 That story might hurt.
 But it can be filed away.